wal-g/wal-g/docs/README.md

 ### ``ls``
 Prints listing of the objects in the provided storage folder.

-``wal-g st ls`` get listing with all objects in the configured storage.
+``wal-g st ls`` get listing with all objects and folders in the configured storage.

+``wal-g st ls -r`` get recursive listing with all objects in the configured storage.

 ``wal-g st ls some_folder/some_subfolder`` get listing with all objects in the provided storage path.